 About the project

-- Phase I - A review of literature and consultations with stakeholders and leaders from different religious communities.
-This resulted in the development of a Technical Paper that provides evidence about best, promising and emerging practices to build the capacity of faith-based organisations, faith communities and, especially, faith leaders to effectively prevent and respond to family violence and violence against women.
+The project collected current evidence about best, promising and emerging practices to build the capacity of faith-based organisations, communities and leaders to effectively prevent and respond to family violence and violence against women.

 - Anglican Diocese

 - Multifaith approach (Faith Communities Council of Victoria)